Rohan D. Jeremiah, PhD, MPH

-Lacey, Krim, R. Jeremiah, and Sasha Drummond-Lewis.
-(2021) The Self-Perceived Health of Caribbeans within and outside the region: Examining the influence of social factors, sources of stress, and health-related conditions.
-International Journal of Sociology and Anthropology Research, 7(1).
-Pp 1-21.
+Lacey, K. K., Jeremiah, R. D., Cummings, L. O., & Drummond-Lewis, S. (2021) The self-perceived health of Caribbeans within and outside the region: Examining the influence of social factors, sources of stress, and health-related conditions.
+International Journal of Sociology and Anthropology Research, 7(1), 1-21.

 2013 Paul D. Cornely Postdoctoral Scholar, Center for Research on Ethnicity, Culture, and Health (CRECH); University of Michigan, School of Public Health

 2012 Ph.D.
 Applied Anthropology, Concentration in Women and Gender; University of South Florida

 2006 M.P.H.
 Health Behavior and Health Education, Concentration in Global Health; University of Michigan, School of Public Health